tjbo/exploring-js/readme.md

 An array can contain anything, where as an object or a map can only contain key, value pairs, the values in an object howerver can contain anything.

+TODO:
+- add a button that will log shit in chrome...
+- finsih going through exploring JS doc... and move all stuff here